dustedmtl/lastu/docs/USERGUIDE.md

 ## Download and installation instructions

 The software has two necessary components:
- - the application itself (include the optional `lastu.ini` configuration file)
+ - the application itself (including the optional `lastu.ini` configuration file)
  - a database, which is a file in the form of SQLite3 database

-The software and databases are located at OSF https://osf.io/j8v6b/.
+The software and databases are located at OSF: https://osf.io/j8v6b/.

-You can download the application on OSF at https://osf.io/j8v6b/files/osfstorage:
+The application can be downloaded at https://osf.io/j8v6b/files/osfstorage:
  - Under `software`, download the appropriate package (`.zip` for Windows, `.dmg` for macOS).
  - Open the package and drag the application (`.exe` for Windows, `.app` for macOS) to your desired location.
    - If this is your first time using the software, also drag the `lastu.ini` file to the same location.
    - Otherwise you can keep using the old configuration file.

 For databases, go to https://osf.io/7hrbv/files/osfstorage.
+A database archive contains the database as well as tables exported from the database in CSV format.

 ### Init file and database file

-The main function of the init file is to tell the application what the database file is and where it should be found.
+The main function of the init file is to tell the application where the database file should be found.
 For a more general description of the options, please see [init file configuration](#init-file-configuration).

 The init file itself is looked for from two locations:
  - The same directory where the application is located in